The House That Knows You: User Authentication Based on IoT Data

 We thus select a time window of 25 minutes for the rest of our experiments.
 We note the inherent tradeoffs between classification accuracy and the length of observation period for computing authentication scores.
 With smaller windows length, we can generate authentication scores after limited observation, at the cost of decreased classification performance.
-Comparing different feature representations, we observe that \emph{Device-only} performs well, and it is very similar to \emph{Both device and domain}.
-The worst performance is provided by the \emph{Domain-only} representation.

-We also generate user confusion matrix for the RF models in Table~\ref{table:confusion_6user_25min}.
-Interestingly, we obtain very good classification for some of the users (for instance, User 4), but worse results for other users (e.g., User 6).
+Comparing different feature representations, we observe that \emph{Device-only} performs well, and it is very similar to \emph{Both device and domain}, and device features are stronger than domain features.
+We also generate the user confusion matrix for the RF models in Table~\ref{table:confusion_6user_25min}.
+Looking at the confusion matrix for RF model, we obtain strong classification for some of the users (e.g., 0.93 F1 score for User 4), but worse results for other users (e.g., 0.51 F1 score for User 6).
 User 6 is mis-classified as User 3, meaning that their behavior is fairly similar.
-Thus, the classification performance varies a lot across users.
+Thus, the classification performance varies significantly across users.
 We believe there are multiple factors contributing to this phenomenon, among them the variability of user behavior and the amount of data used for training these models.